 Here’s the deal: it’s one thing if you’re willingly making a sacrifice for someone because you care about them and you want to make them happy.
-It’s another entirely when you’re being made to feel obligated to do it or when you’re only acting in a particular manner because you’re afraid of the consequences.
+It’s another entirely when you’re being made to feel like you have no choice or when you’re only agreeing to because you’re afraid of the potential fallout if you refuse.
 Would you be willing to try something a little out of your comfort zone with your lover because you want to make them happy?
 That’s good.
 That’s a part of of being an active partner2 in a relationship.
 It’s another matter entirely if you’re only willing to do something you don’t want to do because you feel that to not do so would materially affect your relationship.
 Do you feel that you’re constantly giving in to unreasonable demands for the sake of your relationship with someone?
 That’s a sign that you may have an issue with poor boundaries.
 I had a girlfriend who insisted on talking to me on the phone for hours at a time every day, no matter what.
 If I didn’t clear out my schedule for her, she would make my life miserable until I begged her forgiveness.
 She had trust issues, she would tell me, so it was on me to reassure her every day that things were just fine.
 And I would give in because I didn’t want to deal with the drama if I said “No.”

 I had poor boundaries and I suffered for them.

 Let’s go back to that example I gave you at the beginning – when my girlfriend came and dragged me away from my friends.
 Here is how that scene would have played out if I had stronger boundaries, if I wasn’t willing to put up with her behavior and didn’t fear getting dumped worse than anything else.

 “Let’s go.
 I need you to help me out with some shopping.”